davisagli/documentation/develop/addons/schema-driven-forms/intro.rst

    form fields, constraints and so on.
 Special views are then used to render these using a standard set of widgets.
 Formlib takes care of page flow, validation and the invocation of *actions* - methods that correspond to buttons on the form.
-Formlib is used for Plone’s control panels and portlets.
-However, it can be cumbersome to use, especially when it comes to creating custom widgets or more dynamic forms.
+Formlib used to be used for some Plone forms, but they have been converted to z3c.form.
 -  Using *`z3c.form`_*.
 This is a newer library, inspired by formlib, but more flexible and modern.